 This year-round program connects mission-driven business students with opportunities in sustainable and socially responsible companies.
-We facilitate the recruiting process for natural products companies, B Corps, and other companies whose missions go beyond profit.
+We support the recruiting process for natural products companies, B Corps, and other companies whose missions go beyond profit.
 This program is perfect for small companies, companies hiring an intern for the first time, or companies that may not have a full-time recruiter.
 Let us help you create a meaningful internship.
-Our team provides training and support for companies and students through workshops, networking nights and panels throughout the year.
-For more information on these events, visit CESR's events page.
+Our team provides training and specialized services for companies and students through workshops, networking nights and panels throughout the year.
+For more information on these events, visit CESR's events page

-- All internships submitted through the Impact Internship Program must meet or exceed $14.83/hour.* A wage of $18/hour is recommended for graduate students.
+All internships submitted through the Impact Internship Program must meet or exceed $14.83/hour.* A wage of at least $18/hour is recommended for graduate students.
 Please keep in mind that many MBA student internships pay $25-35/hour.

 1. This is the living wage in Boulder County, based on the MIT Living Wage Calculator.